Queen Victoria Golden Jubilee Medal

-The Golden Jubilee Medal was instituted in 1887 by Royal Warrant as a British decoration to be awarded to participants of Queen Victoria's golden jubilee celebrations.
+The Queen Victoria Golden Jubilee Medal was instituted in 1887 by Royal Warrant as a British decoration to be awarded to participants of Queen Victoria's golden jubilee celebrations.

 Issue

 The medal was struck to celebrate Queen Victoria's golden jubilee, the 50th anniversary of her reign.
 It was awarded to those involved in the official celebrations, including members of the Royal Family, Royal Household and government officials, as well as Envoys, Foreign Ambassadors and Colonial Prime Ministers.
 Military recipients included selected officers, sailors and soldiers of the Royal Navy and Army, and the Indian and colonial contingents, that participated in jubilee activities, including the London parade and the Royal Naval Review at Spithead, where the commander of each ship received the medal in silver.

 The medal was worn on the left breast, originally after the insignia of orders and before campaign medals.
 In November 1918 the order of wear changed, with all coronation and jubilee medals now worn after campaign medals and before long service awards.
 Ladies could wear the medal near their left shoulder with the ribbon tied in the form of a bow.

 A Police Golden Jubilee Medal of a different design was awarded to members of the Metropolitan and City of London Police Forces on duty during the jubilee celebrations.